By Gary Bunzer

 Rather than attach molding to cover the joint between the sidewall and the basement sections at the floor line, Holiday Rambler designers incorporate a seamless belt trim, which easily sheds rain and moisture.
 The result?
 No rusting screws, loosened molding, leaks, or dirt.

-Two 13,500-Btu air conditioners with Coleman-Mach ChillGrille ceiling assemblies are mounted on the roof and feed the central cooling ductwork.
+Two 13,500-Btu air conditioners with Coleman-Mach ChillGrille ceiling assemblies are on the roof and feed the central cooling ductwork.
 (The A/C unit in the bedroom features a heat pump to take the early morning chill out of the air without having to fire up the furnace.)
 A Fan-Tastic brand exhaust fan, shower skylight bubble, holding tank sewer vents, and a King Jack television antenna round out the roof accoutrements.

 The Vacationer XE is powered by Ford’s 6.8-liter Triton V-10 engine and mated to a six-speed transmission, producing 320 horsepower at 3,900 rpm and providing 460 pound-feet of torque to the drive wheels.
 So equipped, the test unit proved its salt during my test drive.